 Bonnaroo is one of those places where you live in the moment.
 It’s a true vacation from reality.
 Go with the flow, be spontaneous, and soak it all in.

-Your phone probably won’t work well anyway, so this is a great opportunity to leave tech behind.
+Your phone probably won’t work that well anyway, so this is a prime opportunity (or excuse) to leave tech behind for a few days.

 Don’t get sunburned on the first day — you’ll be miserable.
 Wear sunscreen and drink a lot of water.
 It’s really hot in Tennessee.

-Your favorite show will probably be the one that’s not on your schedule of bands you want to see.
+Sure, catch the main acts, but your favorite show will most likely be the one that’s not already on your schedule of bands to see.

-Check out all the other options Bonnaroo has to offer other than music, from yoga to waterslides to volleyball to cinema.
+Check out all the other options Bonnaroo has to offer other than music, from yoga to art to volleyball to food to brews.

-- Sleep when you can: The cool temperatures at night make it easy to sleep, but if you’re partying late, you’re out of luck.
-When the sun comes up around 6am, your tent turns into a sauna pretty quickly.
-Try to catch some additional z’s in Centeroo under the trees or skip a night or two of late-night acts.
+The cool temperatures at night make it easy to sleep, but if you’re partying late, you’re out of luck.
+When the sun comes up around 6:00am, your tent rapidly turns into a sauna.
+Try to catch some additional z’s in Centeroo under the trees or skip a night of late-night acts.
 A sleeping mask and ear plugs are very helpful — you never know if you’ll be located by the late-night stage or karaoke lounge.

 The Bonnaroo Experience